efsfssf/Modern-File-Explorer-For-Windows-Core-OS/README.md

 ### GET /drives/local/items/local
 (Recognizes the parent's Downloads folder.
 That is, it learns information about the current user's folder to find out its name and output it to the "URL address")

-(Explorer calls this folder "local" and the type is "Системная папка" (translation: system folder)) Example answer
+(Explorer calls this folder "local" and the type is "Системная папка" (translation: system folder))

+(For some reason the answer is similar to the query /drives/local/items/root) Example answer
 ```JSON
 {